oliver-thiel/MplusT/README.md

 DATA:
   FILE IS "C:\Users\oth\Documents\Mplus\data.dat";
 ```
 This section provides the path and name of the Mplus data file.
-Version 1.1 reads the file name correctly even if DATA: FILE IS is a single line.
+Version 1.2 reads the file name correctly even if DATA: FILE IS is a single line.
 FILE = is not supported.

 ```
 VARIABLE:
   NAMES ARE var1 var2 var3
             var4 var5 var6 var7;
 ```
 This section provides the variable names.
 It may have several lines.
+Version 1.2 reads the file name correctly even if VARIABLE: NAMES ARE is a single line.
 The app reads all names until it reaches the semicolon.
+NAMES = is not supported.

 ```
   USEVARIABLES ARE var1-var3 var4 var5 var6;
 ```
 This section defines which variables are used.
+USEVARIABLES = is not supported.
+All used variables must be in the variable list.
+A range like var1-var3 means that all variables from the first to the last in the range will be used: var1, var2, and var3.

 ```
   MISSING ARE var1-var3(9) var4(99) var5(99);
 ```
 This section defines the codes of the missing values.
+MISSING = is not supported.
+All variables with missing values must be in the list of used variables.
+A range like var1-var3(9) means that all variables from the first to the last in the range will have the same codes: var1(9), var2(9), and var3(9).

 ```
 MODEL:  factor1 BY var1-var4; !
 A latent variable